p.post-meta { display:none; }

 Built in 1859, 8217-19 Germantown Avenue’s original primary tenant was Hiram Lodge No. 81, Free and Accepted Masons, which occupied the third floor.
 Christ Evangelical Lutheran Church used the second floor for worship services until they opened their own church at 8300 Germantown in 1871, and a grocery store occupied the first floor.
 With membership high, including veterans of both World Wars, the Veterans of Foreign Wars Post 5205 raised enough money to purchase the building in 1950.
 By 1966, the VFW planned to remove the building’s third floor to address deteriorating stucco, woodwork and roof conditions.
 These plans changed when community activist Ann Spaeth published a letter in the Chestnut Hill Local, resulting in substantial funding raised through public contributions toward the building’s restoration.
 The restoration of the building played a critical role in the formation of the Chestnut Hill Historical Society (now the Chestnut Hill Conservancy) in 1967.
 The VFW substantially renovated the building in a campaign that began in 2018.

-Commercial Nominees
+Commercial and Public Nominees

 45 E Chestnut Hill Avenue, Blum’s Antiques